Canop/safecloset/README.md

 * No clear file is ever created, edition is done directly in the TUI (external editors are usually the weakest point)
 * No clear data is ever given to any external library, widget, etc.
 * All data is viewed and edited in the TUI application
 * You can compile SafeCloset yourself.
-Its code is small and auditable and 100% in Rust
+Its code is small and auditable
+* The code is 100% in Rust.
+I wouldn't trust anything else today for such a program
 * The format of the closet file is described so that another application could be written to decode your closet files in the future (assuming you have the password)
 * SafeCloset can't be queryied by other applications, like browsers.
 This is a feature.
 * You may have all your secrets in one file easy to keep with you and backup
 * No company can die and lose your secrets: you keep everything, with as many copies as necessary, where you want
 * No company can be forced to add some secret stealing code: SafeCloset is small, open-source and repleacable
-* Fast and convenient to use
+* Fast and convenient to use - This is where the focus of the design was
 * Cross-platform because you don't know where you'll have to use your closet
 * "I'm being watched" mode in which unselected values are hidden.
 This mode is kept per drawer, and always activated when you launch SafeCloset with the `--hide` option